MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 ---
-title: Enable Private Link between Azure Data Explorer and Event Hub or Azure Storage
+title: Create an endpoint to resources used by data connections, such as Event Hub and Storage
-description: Learn how to Enable Private Link between Azure Data Explorer and Event Hub or Azure Storage
+description: Learn how to enable a private or service endpoint to resources used by data connections, such as Event Hub and Storage
 author: orspod
 ms.author: orspodek
 ms.reviewer: gunjand